ploomber/projects/debugging/nb.md

 display_file('pipeline.yaml')
 ```

 Very simple, two tasks.
 One loads the data and the next one preprocess it.

-Let's run it (don't be scared by the long error message, scroll to the end where we will explain it):
+Let's run it (don't be scared by the long error message, scroll until the end to see the explanation):

 ```sh magic_args="--no-raise-error"
 ploomber build --force